-You can use lawn roller on the newly installed sod to reduce the gap between the sod layer and ground.
+You can use a lawn roller on the newly installed sod to reduce the gap between the sod layer and ground.
 A root touching the ground makes it easy to go deeper into the field.
 On the first day of sod installation, water it 5 to 6 times during the day for 10 to 12 minutes.

-Don't overwater it as it reduces the roots' ability to circulate air, and excessive moisture may cause root rot.
-The watering requirements also depend on the soil type: Use the following guideline regarding the watering and soil type.
+Don’t overwater it as it reduces the roots’ ability to circulate air, and excessive moisture may cause root rot.
+The irrigation requirements also depend on the soil type: Use the following guideline regarding the watering and soil type.

 Avoid watering late in the evening as it creates the risk of developing root fungus.
 You can test yourself if the sod has enough water by checking if the water pools under the sod for more than 2 or 3 minutes.